Buying A House After Bankruptcy: What You Need To Know

 A bankruptcy on your credit report lowers your credit score.
 If your score is 580 points or lower, you’ll need to take some time to repair your credit so you can meet your mortgage lender’s minimum credit score requirements.

-Here are some basic steps you can take to begin rebuilding your credit:
+Here are some ways you can begin rebuilding your credit:

-Focus any extra cash you have toward paying down debt after your bankruptcy closes.
+- Pay down your debt: Put any extra cash you have toward paying down debt after your bankruptcy closes.
 This shows creditors that you’re serious about making a change in your financial situation and raising your credit score over time.
-Lower levels of debt can also help you qualify for a mortgage.

-The most important thing to do to raise your credit score is to make your credit card and loan payments on schedule each month.
-Consider signing up for auto-pay if you have trouble managing your payment due dates.
-Most credit card and loan companies have an auto-pay feature that automatically deducts your minimum payment on the day it’s due.
+- Pay all your bills on time: The most important thing to do to raise your credit score is to make your credit card and loan payments on schedule each month.

 Every time a lender issues a mortgage, they assume a risk.
 So when you apply for a loan, your lender will take a careful look at your finances to be sure you’ll make your mortgage payments on time every month.